 Faculty members on leave of absence are prohibited from participating in certain school or university activities during the period of their leave.
 For example, they may do occasional teaching, but may not serve as primary instructor of a course; they may serve as a member of a dissertation committee, but may not chair such a committee.
 Faculty members on leave may not be a principal investigator on grants at Harvard University, but may be an investigator on a formal subcontract agreement between the university and another institution/organization.

 Faculty members wishing to request a leave of absence should write to their department chair, outlining the reasons for the proposed leave and describing how their obligations (e.g., teaching and advising) will be carried out in their absence.
-The department chair should forward this request, with his or her endorsement, to the senior associate dean for academic affairs for approval.
+The department chair should forward this request, with his or her endorsement, to the dean for academic affairs for approval.